-- Next, take the chilled peanut filling out of the freezer and with another spoon, plop 1 tsp. of filling onto the chocolate bottom and do a little shake with the pan to even it out.
+- Next, take the chilled peanut filling out of the freezer, and with another spoon, spoon 1 teaspoon of filling onto the chocolate bottom.
+Shake the pan to even it out.

 - Let the cups cool and harden before plating or freezing them.

 This recipe was originally published in 2014.
 It has been updated with pictures and more detailed instructions.
 The recipe remains the same.